GommeAWM/Garbage/README.md

 ---

 **Description:**<br />
-> * The player can create a personal list of items and delete those items in his inventory that are in the list
+> * Create/edit/delete personal list of items you want to delete from inventory

 ---